pandymic/past-project-reference/README.md

 # Past Project Reference
-Just a quick curated list of past projects from private repositories that have seen the light of day...
+Just a quick curated list of past development projects from private repositories that have seen the light of day...

 - https://www.algosolutions.com/
 - https://atiacounselling.com/